gitlabhq/gitlab-runner/docs/development/add-windows-version.md

 The name of the runner should follow the same naming convention as the existing ones.

-For example, for `Windows Server Core 2004` we should name the runner managers the following:
+For example, for `Windows Server Core 2004` we should name the Runner Managers the following:

 1. `windows-2004-private-runner-manager-1`
 1. `windows-2004-private-runner-manager-2`